 If you opt for a regular web-based video conference, then the price won’t be much different from a web conference.

-However, if you select a room-based video conference, the costs can be higher, especially if you decide to install a telepresence system for the ultimate experience of your colleagues or partners.
+The costs can be higher, especially if you decide to install a telepresence system for your colleagues or partners’ ultimate experience.

 This may include expensive LCD screens, custom mics with noise cancellation, speakers with surround sound audio, 4K Ultra HD cameras, etc.

 The audience of Video Conference and Web Conference

 Here are some factors to take into account:

 Web conferences, in general, tend to be less interactive than video conferences.